Brief Psychotic Disorder Medication

 Class Summary

-Are high-potency agents (eg, haloperidol, droperidol) that provide rapid, predictable, and effective sedation in the management of patients who are acutely psychotic.
-They are less sedating and more easily titrated but are more likely to cause extrapyramidal syndrome (EPS) than lower-potency agents.
-They are often combined in the same syringe with a benzodiazepine (eg, lorazepam, diazepam) for better sedation and anxiolysis and for less dystonia or akathisia.
-For prophylaxis of extrapyramidal adverse effects, temporary use of a serotonin-dopamine antagonist may be needed.
-Administered IM or IV.
-(In a less emergent setting, administered PO [haloperidol only]).
-Haloperidol also has a monthly depot form (haloperidol decanoate) that is not useful for brief psychotic disorder because of short duration of the disorder.
-Depot antipsychotics are not intended for use in the emergent setting.
+Antipsychotics are high-potency agents that provide rapid, predictable, and effective sedation in the management of patients who are acutely psychotic.
+They are less sedating and more easily titrated than lower-potency agents but more likely to cause extrapyramidal syndrome (EPS).
+They are often combined in the same syringe with a benzodiazepine to improve sedation and anxiety and reduce dystonia or akathisia.
+For prophylaxis of EPS, temporary use of a serotonin-dopamine antagonist may be needed.

 Haloperidol (Haldol)

-Controls psychosis and provides rapid tranquilization.
-Administer with a benzodiazepine to protect against lowered seizure threshold.
-In emergencies, select high-potency antipsychotic available in tab, liquid, or IM form.
-In author's experience, Haldol IV can be used effectively in small doses of 1-2 mg q8h for 2-3 d for acute psychotic agitation, and it can be continued PO for the next several d until symptoms completely subside.
-Note that IV route is also effective for delirium in case of difficulty differentiating brief psychotic disorder and delirium.
+Haloperidol controls psychosis and provides rapid tranquilization.
+It can be administered with a benzodiazepine to protect against a lowered seizure threshold.
+IV haloperidol can be used effectively to treat acute psychotic agitation in a low dosage of 1-2 mg every 8 hours for 2-3 days, and the drug can be continued orally for the next several days until symptoms completely subside.
+In cases where it is difficulty to differentiate brief psychotic disorder and delirium, it should be kept in mind that IV haloperidol is also effective for delirium.

-Blocks postsynaptic blockade of CNS dopamine receptors, inhibiting dopamine-mediated effects.
-Provides rapid tranquilization in PO and IM forms.
+Thiothixene blocks postsynaptic blockade of central nervous system (CNS) dopamine receptors, inhibiting dopamine-mediated effects.
+It provides rapid tranquilization in both oral and IM forms.

 Risperidone (Risperdal)

-Unlike haloperidol, risperidone has serotonergic blocking effects that alleviate negative symptoms of psychosis (eg, anhedonia, avolition, amotivation, flat affect).
-Well tolerated with fewer extrapyramidal adverse effects than with typical antipsychotics.
-Doses > 6 mg/d increase risk of extrapyramidal effects.
+Unlike haloperidol, risperidone has serotonergic blocking effects that alleviate negative symptoms of psychosis (eg, anhedonia, avolition, amotivation, and flat affect).
+It is well tolerated and has fewer extrapyramidal adverse effects than typical antipsychotics do.
+Dosages higher than 6 mg/day increase the risk of extrapyramidal effects.

 Olanzapine (Zyprexa)

-May inhibit serotonin, muscarinic, and dopamine effects.
-Efficacy similar to risperidone, fewer dose-dependent adverse effects but more concern about weight gain.
+Olanzapine may inhibit serotonin, muscarinic, and dopamine effects.
+Its efficacy is similar to that of risperidone; it has fewer dose-dependent adverse effects but is more likely to be associated with weight gain.

 Quetiapine (Seroquel)

-May act by antagonizing dopamine and serotonin effects.
-Efficacy similar to risperidone and olanzapine.
-Fewer dose-dependent adverse effects and less concern of weight gain.
+Quetiapine may act by antagonizing dopamine and serotonin effects.
+Its efficacy is similar to those of risperidone and olanzapine; it has fewer dose-dependent adverse effects and poses less of a concern with regard to weight gain.

 Paliperidone (Invega)